 For additional questions about AU's response to COVID-19 (including academics and campus support services), visit the community FAQ.

-Yes, The Counseling Center is open during Fall 2020.
+Yes, the Counseling Center is open.
 We will be offering our services virtually.

 The Counseling Center is open during the academic year on Monday and Thursday: 9 AM-6 PM and Tuesday, Wednesday and Friday: 9 AM- 5 PM.
 At present, these hours are virtual.